brainlife/docs/docs/index.md

 # Brainlife Publications

-Once you finish processing your datasets and producing your data derivatives, you can publish them.
-A new publication creates a snapshot of your datasets and is archived on brainlife.io for at least 10 years.
-Anyone can access your publication page and download your datasets without logging into brainlife.io.
+Once a Project is mature, the data is analyzed and all the derivatives generated, a portion of the Project can be made public via a brainlife.io publication.
+A brainlife.io publication creates a snapshot of your datasets and Apps archived on brainlife.io for at least 10 years.
+Anyone can access your publication page and download your datasets without logging or reuse the Apps and data on brainlife.io.

 # Brainlife Datatypes